deepeshdm/Phishing-Attack-Domain-Detection/README.md

 The dataset till now consist of only legit and malicious urls,in this stage we extract some useful features from these urls and further improve our dataset to make it more suitable for training ML models.

 The below mentioned category of features are extracted from the URL data :

-- Address Bar based Features ( 9 features extracted)
+- Length based Features ( 5 features extracted)
-- Domain based Features ( 4 features extracted)
+- Count based Features ( 11 features extracted)
-- HTML & Javascript based Features ( 4 features extracted)
+- Binary Features  ( 2 features extracted)

- All together 17 features are extracted from 5000 URLs of each class and the final dataset is stored in '[Phishing_Detection2.csv](https://github.com/deepeshdm/Phishing-Attack-Domain-Detection/blob/main/Data/Phishing_Detection2.csv)' file in the Data folder of this repository.
+ All together 18 features are extracted from each url of the dataset.

-#### (For Further information about the features see the '[features file](https://github.com/deepeshdm/Phishing-Attack-Domain-Detection/blob/main/Data/Phishing%20Websites%20Features-converted.pdf)' in the data folder)
+#### (For Further information about the features see the ['Phishing Websites Features.docx'](https://archive.ics.uci.edu/ml/machine-learning-databases/00327/) .

 ## Model Training